apache/guacamole-manual/src/jdbc-auth.md

 `mysql-ssl-client-password`
 : The password to use to access the client certificate store, if one is required.
 By default no password will be used.

+`mysql-track-external-connection-history`
+: Whether connection history records should be created for connections not defined in the database.
+By default, external connection history will be tracked unless this is explicitly disabled by setting this to "false".
 :::

 :::{tab} PostgreSQL